 Bringing Chivalry Today to Schools, Libraries, Camps and Churches

 Chivalry Today provides a variety of presentations for schools, youth groups and libraries tailored to fit the unique needs, interests and learning levels of their students or members.
+Just scroll down to see the many talks, displays, and interactive presentations we can bring to your group – be it a classroom, a library auditorium, a campus athletic field, or a summer camp!
 While the descriptions below represent some of our more popular offerings, we are always willing to coordinate with teachers, homeschool parents, camp facilitators, librarians and church activity directors to create a unique offering to meet your teaching goals.

 The Chivalry Today Educational Program is able to offer these engaging, live presentations due to the generous donations of parents, website visitors and contributors like you who value quality educational resources.

 If you would like to support Chivalry Today’s ongoing effort to bring a greater understanding of the history and ideals of chivalry to today’s youth, please donate to support our outreach program.
 We thank you for your generosity!